EvelynGriffith/integer-squaring/writing/reflection.md

 #### An enumeration class that defines the options for squaring an integer

 ```
-from enum import Enum
+class IntegerSquareApproach(str, Enum):
+    """Define the name for the approach to squaring a number."""

+    for_loop = "for"
+    while_loop = "while"
 ```

-This is basically telling the computer to go into a class called enum and import Enum from that class.
+This is basically telling the computer to go into a class called enum and import Enum from that class. then it is telling you that it will give two options for squaring an integer either a for loop or a while loop.
+This means that it defines the for loop as "for" and the while loop as "while" so that when you call upon it it will create those specific loops.

 #### An example of a higher-order function that accepts a function as input